 Updated August 22, 2019 to add a link to Jared Newman’s Cord Cutter Confidential column about a new streaming TV service that offers a limited number of channels—including The Hallmark Channel—but costs much less than the services casting a broader net in the hopes of signing up millions of subscribers.
 Frndly TV offers only a dozen channels, but its pricing starts at just $6 per month.

 Best TV streaming service

-YouTube TV still isn’t available in every single market in North America, but it’s accessible to the vast majority of U.S. residents.
-Between that expansion and its new availability on on the Roku and Apple TV platforms, it has become the best overall services for cord-cutters.
+YouTube TV is finally available nationwide.
+Between that expansion and its availability on every major video-streaming platform, it has become the best overall choice for cord-cutters.

 Best TV streaming service for sports fans